hafuu-12/Snake-game/README.md

 # 1. unzip / clone the project, then cd into it
 cd snake_game

-# 2. (optional but recommended) make a virtual environment
-python -m venv venv
-source venv/bin/activate      # on Windows: venv\Scripts\activate

-# 3. install the one dependency
+# 2. install the one dependency
 pip install -r requirements.txt

-# 4. run it
+# 3. run it
 python main.py
 ```